42 Amazing places to visit in Somerset

 Journey back 700 years in time through the history of America from its early settlers to the twentieth century.
 The American Museum, based at Claverton Manor near Bath is full of incredible artefacts, including tools used by cowboys, gold miners and pioneers, paintings and hand-made quilts.

 Learn about the Founding Fathers, Native Americans, and the Civil War, walk in a replica of George Washington’s garden at Mount Vernon, let kids go wild in the play area and marvel at far-reaching views across the Limpley Stoke Valley.
+Click for more info and to book tickets.

 The Newt, near Bruton